 The combination of the two models results in a simulation model which realistically simulates the contact mechanics of metallic, hard-sealing contacts.
 The model was subsequently validated by test bench results.

 Development of a Test Bench for Validation of the Simulation Results

-The development of the test bench is carried out under consideration of the findings that can be represented by the simulation.
+The development of the test bench was carried out under consideration of the findings that can be represented by the simulation.
 In order to obtain scientifically meaningful results, the selection and positioning of the measurement technology is of decisive importance.
 In addition, the positioning of the sealing body and the sealing seat to each other is of particular importance.
 The reproducible manufacturing quality of the sealing bodies should also not be neglected.
-A spherical shape and a sealing seat with a tapered bore are selected as sealing elements.
+A spherical shape and a sealing seat with a tapered bore were selected as sealing elements.

 The research project is funded by the German Research Foundation.
 It is a joint project that ifas is conducting together with the Peter Grünberg Institute (PGI) of Forschungszentrum Jülich.